 The Marvel Cinematic Universe began with Iron Man all the way back in 2008, and almost 10 years later, it’s now in ‘Phase Three’.
-Phases One and Two comprised six films apiece, but Phase Three is even bigger: beginning in 2016 with Captain America: Civil War and Doctor Strange, it will continue this year with Guardians of the Galaxy Vol. 2, Spider-Man: Homecoming, and Thor: Ragnarok.
+Phases One and Two comprised six films apiece, but Phase Three is even bigger: beginning in 2016 with Captain America: Civil War and Doctor Strange, it continued this year with Guardians of the Galaxy Vol. 2, Spider-Man: Homecoming, and Thor: Ragnarok.
 Then, in 2018 come Black Panther, Ant-Man and the Wasp, and the following year, Captain Marvel – but also coming in 2018 is Avengers: Infinity War, the first of two massive Avengers films that will tie the events of the MCU together into one blockbusting, £400m action-fest the likes of which we’ve never seen before.
 Here’s everything we know about the film so far – record-breaking budget and all.

 What is the release date for Infinity War?